rcalegari/AP3232-project/README.md

 # AP3232-project
-Photon Counting Detector project for the course AP3232 Medical Imaging Signals and Systems at TU Delft.
+Photon Counting Detector Project for the course AP3232 Medical Imaging Signals and Systems at TU Delft.